 root 13144 12443 0 02:37 pts/0 00:00:00 grep ftp

-The output of above command shows that ftp server is running.
-If no sever is running then we can check two packages installed from the following commands.
+The output of the above command shows that the FTP server is running.
+If no server is running, we can check two installed packages from the following commands.

-If any of the command don’t give output then the corresponding (ssh or ftp) can be installed from yum.
-Now the server is ready with accepting sftp connection from a remote client.
+If any of the commands don’t give output, then the corresponding (ssh or FTP) can be installed from yum.
+Now the server is ready to accept SFTP connections from remote clients.

-The secure file transfer model is client/server based.
+The secure file transfer model is client/server-based.
 We have shown that there the server is running.
-Now its time to show how a sftp client will connect to the server.
-We are using example from linux.
-Which is command based.
-For Windows operating system, we have easy to use GUI based clients.
-We will discuss later or in other post about the sftp client for Windows.
-To show easy to use example, we have two centos 6 machine one have ip address 192.168.1 159 and other is 192.168.1.160.
-The first machine will work as sftp server and other as client.
-Following are the commands for secure file transfer.
+Now it’s time to show how an SFTP client will connect to the server.
+We use an example from Linux, which provides a command-line-based interface for an SFTP client.
+For the Windows operating system, we have easy-to-use GUI-based clients.
+We will discuss later or in another post about the SFTP client for Windows.
+To show an easy example, we have two Centos 6 machines.
+One has an IP address, 192.168.1.159, and the other is 192.168.1.160.
+The first machine will work as an SFTP server and the other as a client.
+The following are the commands for secure file transfer.

-Like many other commands, there is help to list all possible options in the command following is the command.
-There are two kind of help , one is before connecting and another is after connecting.
-For fist one just run the sftp client with no parameters.
+Like many other commands, there is a help option to list all options with the SFTP.
+There are two kinds of help options, one is before the connection, and another is after the connection is set up.
+For the first one, just run the SFTP client with no parameters.

 [root@CentOS_6_64-160 ~]# sftp usage: sftp [-1Cv] [-B buffer_size] [-b batchfile] [-F ssh_config] [-o ssh_option] [-P sftp_server_path] [-R num_requests] [-S program] [-s subsystem | sftp_server] host sftp [user@]host[:file ...] sftp [user@]host[:dir[/]] sftp -b batchfile [user@]host [root@CentOS_6_64-160 ~]#

-For help after clients connected to the server.
+For help after clients connect to the server.

-Command for connecting server with no file transfer :
+The command for connecting the server with no file transfer :

 [root@CentOS_6_64-160 ~]# sftp email@example.com Connecting to 192.168.1.159... firstname.lastname@example.org's password: sftp> sftp> exit [root@CentOS_6_64-160 ~]#

-The above command connects to the server , during connection it prompts for password.
+The above command connects to the server.
+During a connection, it prompts for the password.

 [root@CentOS_6_64-160 tmp]# sftp email@example.com Connecting to 192.168.1.159... firstname.lastname@example.org's password: sftp> cd /tmp sftp> put file.txt Uploading file.txt to /tmp/file.txt file.txt 100% 0 0.0KB/s 00:00 sftp> exit [root@CentOS_6_64-160 tmp]#

-In above example file.txt, present in /tmp on client machine is transferred to the /tmp directory on the remote server machine.
+In the above example file.txt, present in /tmp on the client machine is transferred to the /tmp directory on the remote server machine.